saurav717/Chiba-Nishizeki/README.md

 ### About Implemented Algorithm

  It is a **Fixed parameter tractable problem** with 'K' as the parameter.
-K stands for the number of colors with which we are randomly coloring the graph.
+K stands for the number of colors with which we are randomly coloring the graph L times randomly in the implemented algorithm.

+ L = exp(K) for finding the number of monochromatic triangles in a graph colored with K colors.

  ### Problem 2.1: Proof that the implemented algorithm is NP-complete [insert link here]